Definition/Introduction

 Even with the drawbacks, the strategy includes a simple and effective guideline on administering analgesics that is valid even today.
 The main components include:

-- Oral dosing of drugs whenever possible (as opposed to intravenous, rectal, etc.)
+- Oral dosing of drugs whenever possible (as opposed to intravenous, rectal, etc.).

 - Analgesics must be prescribed according to pain intensity as evaluated by a pain severity scale.
 For this purpose, a clinical examination must combine with an adequate pain assessment.

 Pain accounts for one of the top five reasons for consultation.[19]
-A better understanding of the physiology and psychological aspects is necessary to take an ideal approach to pain control.
+A better understanding of the physiology and psychological aspects of pain is necessary to take an ideal approach to pain control.
 The WHO analgesic ladder can remain a foundational treatment for chronic pain, upon which clinicians can add new modalities.

 Nursing, Allied Health, and Interprofessional Team Interventions